svierk/sfdx-data-import/README.md

 The following actions were also used in the example workflow to create the prerequisites for the data import:

-- [Get Node Version](https://github.com/svierk/get-node-version) | Pulls the Node.js version to be used from the _package.json_ of the project
+- [Get Node Version](https://github.com/svierk/get-node-version) | Pulls Node.js version to be used from the _package.json_ of the project
 - [SFDX CLI Setup](https://github.com/svierk/sfdx-cli-setup) | Installs the Salesforce CLI and related plugins
 - [SFDX Login]() | Handles Salesforce login using a Salesforce DX authorization URL